isomerpages/moe-tjc-ecg/_programmes/IP/IP2 ECG Cohort Programme.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/IP_ECG5.png">
 </div>
 <p></p>
-<p>For the final component, the IP2 attend a sharing by the <a href="https://ecg.temasekjc.moe.edu.sg/" rel="noopener noreferrer nofollow" target="_blank">SkillsFuture.SG</a> team
+<p>For the final component, the IP2 will attend a sharing by the <a href="http://SkillsFuture.SG" rel="noopener noreferrer nofollow" target="_blank">SkillsFuture.SG</a> team
 to gain awareness of the key growth industries in Singapore and the fast-changing future of work.
 Additionally, they learn about the importance of developing soft skills, as well as the development of digital literacy and 21st century